Holbeake History, Family Crest & Coats of Arms

 The Yorkshire Poll Tax Rolls also includes one listing: Johanna de Holbek.

 Early History of the Holbeake family

-Another 135 words (10 lines of text) are included under the topic Early Holbeake History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holbeake research.
+Another 68 words (5 lines of text) covering the years 1551, 1527, 1534, 1535 and 1536 are included under the topic Early Holbeake History in all our PDF Extended History products and printed products wherever possible.

 Holbeake Spelling Variations